Best time to visit the Caribbean

 You can reduce the risk of high winds and heavy rain by travelling to islands in the north of the Caribbean, away from the so-called hurricane belt.
 Examples include Jamaica, Cuba, the British Virgin Islands and the Cayman Islands.
-South-lying islands such as Grenada and Barbados are riskier.
+Find more detail on the best time to visit Barbados and the Dominican Republic.

 A little further north is the Bahamas – not officially in the Caribbean – and this is good to visit in the summer (and a little too chilly for a beach holiday in December or January).

 For my money, the best time to visit the Caribbean is between the end of the Easter holidays and the beginning of the summer holidays.
 Prices are low, beaches are uncrowded and the weather tends to be excellent.
 The occasional brief rain shower is even quite entertaining.

 However, Jamaican-born Mandy Gore-Booth of Pilot PR says reckons the best time to visit is November.
 “It’s the end of hurricane season, but still low-season prices and just a little bit cooler,” she explains.